RedHatInsights/sources-api/README.md

 This project exposes an API for accessing objects living in the Sources Service database

 ## Prerequisites
-You need to install ruby >= 2.5 and run:
+You needs to install ruby >= 2.5 and run:

 ```
 bundle install